near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 ### 7. Revoke all

-Alice revokes all approval for this token excluding approval all, approved accounts.
+Alice revokes all approval for these tokens

 **Technical calls**